manuelr417/healthtweets/README.md

    * input file - file containing the tweet ids and labels
    * output_file - file cotaining the full text and metadata of each tweet.
 There is one record per line.

+## Acknowledgements
+This work was completed by a set of graduate and undergraduate students at the University of Puerto Rico, Mayaguez:
+1. Andres Hernandez
+2. Jady Urbina
+3. Cristian Garzon
+4. Danny Villanueva
+5. Luis G. Rivera
+6. Juan Cabrera

+Research reported in this publication was supported by the National Library of Medicine, of the National Institutes of Health under award number R15LM012275.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 ## Licenses